-Con man Kevin Lennihan framed in a jewel smuggling tries for an insanity plea and is sent to a hospital for review where he is confused for another doctor and takes over the hospital when a major storm hits.
+Con man Kevin Lennihan, framed in a jewel smuggling, tries for an insanity plea, and is sent to a hospital for review, where he is confused for a doctor and takes over the hospital when a major storm hits.

 Kevin Lennihan is a con artist.
 But this time he's framed and comes before a judge.
-By claiming insanity, he hopes to get off the hook.
-He manages to end up in a hospital on Governor's Island, off the coast of New York for a mental examination.
-That night, a storm breaks out over the area, and the electricity to the hospital is broken.
-In the ensuing chaos that follows, Kevin is taken for a doctor, Eddie Slattery.
-Suddenly, he is in charge of a whole hospital!
-Written by
+By claiming insanity he hopes to get off the hook.
+He manages to end up in a hospital on Governors Island in New York Harbor for a mental examination.
+That night a storm breaks out over the area and the electricity to the hospital is out.
+In the ensuing chaos that follows Kevin is mistaken for a doctor, Eddie Slattery.
+Suddenly he is in charge of a whole hospital.Written by

 0 of 2 people found this review helpful.

 Was this review helpful to you?